One Bitcoin in a hot air balloon

 Airdrops are often the result of hard forks.
 A Hard fork is when a coin community disagrees with the direction that a cryptocurrency has taken and split to create 2 independent blockchains.
 Normally the community leaders behind the fork are interested in attracting as much of the existing userbase to the newly forked cryptocurrency, and so they will airdrop new coins to users who hold the original coin.

-Some cryptocurrencies, especially Bitcoin, are frequently hard forked.
+Some cryptocurrencies, especially Bitcoin, are frequently hard-forked.
 These forks rarely approach the value of the original, although some, such as BitcoinCash, have become successful.

 Staying Safe and Complying With Regulations

-Even though airdrops don't cost money, they do require you give up your time and private information.
+Even though airdrops don't cost money, they do require you to give up your time and private information.
 Not all are worth your attention and some are outright scams.
 It is possible your personal information will be misused or sold and as with any phishing scam, you should never provide personal banking information or cryptocurrency wallet keys in exchange for free stuff.

 If you are interested in profiting from this phenomenon look for sites that aggregate and rate airdrops.
 When choosing an airdrop, verify that the people behind it really exist.
 Review social media profiles for accuracy and history.
 Many airdrops appear out of nowhere, just as ICOs do and this is likely an indication of a scam.